GOOGLE TRANSLATE

 WHITE COW IN THE FOG

-The lights of our Ford Explorer bounced off of the clouds that enveloped us.
+The lights of our Ford Expedition bounced off of the clouds that enveloped us.
 We had been forced to take a detour on our way back from the Guanacaste province and the narrow winding road ascended up into the mountains.

 The only trouble was the rain started and the clouds came in blanketing us in their blinding whiteness.
 This forced us to creep along at five miles an hour.